qwc-services/qwc-services.github.io/src/topics/Search.md

 </requestHandler>
 ```

-At last, the `solr` index has to be generated:
+Finally, the `solr` index has to be generated:

 ```
 rm -rf volumes/solr/data/*